oscarcpozas/gb_emu/README.md

 Trying to implement a GameBoy emulator in Rust.
 The goal is to have [100% accuracy with the original hardware](https://mgba.io/2017/04/30/emulation-accuracy).

 This is still a work in progress, even the notes that I use in the project are [also public](https://www.notion.so/oscarcpozas/Emulando-la-Gameboy-en-Rust-8919f3bae14947ce9ff4111986a27e29?pvs=4).
+(Because my native language is Spanish, these notes are in this language)

 ## Instruction to run the project